 - Whilst on the subject of food, eat a good breakfast, preferably something like porridge which releases energy slowly throughout the morning;

 - Book private ski lessons.
 In my experience, you learn more in smaller groups or in one-on-one lessons instead of huge groups where the instructor cannot devote that much time individually (this is not necessarily the case for children however, most of whom seem to be complete naturals!);

-- Write phone numbers (or invest in some Kattoos or similar) on Small People before they are packed off to Ski School.
+- Write phone numbers on Small People before they are packed off to Ski School.
 This might only help paranoid helicopter mothers such as myself, but I find that if I am relaxed and happy about such things, I fall over a lot less!

 - Common sense, but do make sure you have a central meeting point in case you get separated.
 Also make sure phones are fully charged – batteries tend to die quicker in the cold;